RAT: Bridging RNN Efficiency and Attention Accuracy via Chunk-based Sequence Modeling: Overall architecture

 The overall computation flow is illustrated in \autoref{fig:structure}.
-Benefiting from the short length of each chunk, the RNN is both effective and computationally efficient, since its hidden state has sufficient capacity to encode short-range context without discarding much information.
-The attention applied across chunks then enables access to distant positions without requiring compression.
-As a result, the overall design preserves accuracy comparable to that of full softmax attention, while reducing computational cost, as inter-chunk attention operates over shorter contexts, with attention length inversely proportional to the chunk size.
+Thanks to the short length of each chunk, the recurrent module efficiently captures local dependencies without significant information loss.
+Cross-chunk attention then enables global access without compressing distant information.
+This design preserves the accuracy of softmax-based attention while reducing computation, as inter-chunk attention operates over shorter sequences with \(L\) as the FLOPs reduction ratio.
+We also experimented with a reversed variant by applying attention within chunks and recurrence across them, but found that standard \rat achieves better FLOPs utilization and overall performance (see \autoref{appendix:sec:accuracy}).

-We position this design as an \textbf{intermediate architecture} design between RNN and attention, aiming to combine their respective strengths, and refer to it as \rat.
-By adjusting the size of the chunk \(L\), \rat interpolates between the RNN and the attention behaviors: when \(L = T\), the model reduces to an RNN, since the entire sequence is treated as a single chunk; when \(L = 1\), it resembles the attention, since each token resides in its chunk.
-We also explored a reversed variant that applies attention within chunks and recurrence across chunks.
-Although this design also allows interpolation, it underperforms \rat with equal FLOPs, likely due to suboptimal allocation of computation to local attention.
-Further discussion is provided in \autoref{appendix:sec:accuracy}.
-In the following two paragraphs, we discuss the detailed design choices for \rat.
+\paragraph{Benefits of the chunk design} We position this as an \textbf{intermediate architecture} between RNNs and attention, and refer to it as \rat.
+By adjusting the chunk size \(L\), \rat interpolates between their behaviors: when \(L = T\), it reduces to a pure RNN; when \(L = 1\), it resembles full attention.
+This allows us to pursue the trade-off between \attn and \rnn with a single-layer design, and offers greater flexibility for hybrid modeling by using different chunk sizes to emulate varying behaviors.
+From a mechanistic perspective, unlike either classic or advanced recurrence (state space or linear attention models) that rely on fixed-size and holistic representations, our chunk-based structure enables memory capacity to scale with sequence length while maintaining a fixed FLOPs reduction ratio.
+Its partial compression with direct access to prior chunks ensures its superior performance on retrieval-heavy tasks.